claykbaker/GraphWaveNet/README.md

 ## GraphWaveNet (GWNet) Baseline Model Results

-This folder contains the trained GWNet model and test results.
+This folder contains a trained GWNet model and test results.
 The implementation is based on the IJCAI 2019 paper “Graph WaveNet for Deep Spatial-Temporal Graph Modeling” (https://arxiv.org/abs/1906.00121), with the following citation:

 ```bibtex
 @article{wu2019graph,